DrabanL/ApplicationConnector/README.md

 Another use case may be to live debug a Windows Service, when needed.

+.NET 4.7.2 is a minimum requirement to use this library

 ## Server-Side (Send output and receive client commands)
 ```
 using RabanSoft.ApplicationConnector.ConnectorHandlers;